 alternative & augmentative communication (AAC)

-Parent/Caregiver coaching is available.
-This includes activities and strategies to incorporate into your everyday routines that promote language development.
-This would include meeting with the parent for 30-60 minutes individually, or parent coaching can be incorporated into the child's therapy.
-The goal is to give the parent the strategies that they need to effectively help their child with their speech/language development.
+Parent/Caregiver coaching is available and includes activities and strategies to incorporate into your everyday routines that promote language development.
+We meet with parents for 30-60 minutes individually or incorporate parent coaching into the child's therapy.
+The goal is to give the parent the strategies they need to help their child with their speech/language development effectively.

 articulation and phonological disorder